What is Diabetes?

 The common symptoms of diabetes are:

 - frequent thirst despite drinking lots of water

 - itchy skin especially around the genital area

 - passing excessive urine during day and night

 The long-term complications of diabetes include:

 - coronary heart disease such as angina, heart attack

 - kidney disease

-- foot disease such as numbness, ulcers and even gangrene
+- foot diseases such as numbness, ulcers and even gangrene

 - nerve disease